Mouth Taping: Viral Fad or Evidence-Based Treatment for Mouth Breathing?

 Mouth breathing directly affects behavioral performance and dental health.
 During mouth breathing, malocclusion may occur, the intraoral space becomes dry, and saliva production is reduced.2 Mouth breathing during sleep is related to a lower intraoral pH in comparison with the pH associated with nasal breathing during sleep, indicating that mouth breathing could be a causal factor for dental erosion and caries.1

-Prolonged mouth breathing can cause not only dental disease but it can also cause physical changes, such as an imbalance of craniofacial muscle activity and deformation of head posture produced by positional changes of the tongue, lips, and mandible.2 Mouth breathing during critical growth periods in children was associated with a higher tendency for clockwise rotation of the growing mandible, with a disproportionate increase in the anterior lower vertical facial height and decreased posterior facial height (see Figure 1).
-Overjet and the upper and lower incisor angles of mouth breathers were also greater than those of nasal breathers.1
+Prolonged mouth breathing can cause not only dental disease but also physical changes, such as an imbalance of craniofacial muscle activity and deformation of head posture produced by positional changes of the tongue, lips, and mandible.2 Mouth breathing during critical growth periods in children is associated with a higher tendency for clockwise rotation of the growing mandible, with a disproportionate increase in the anterior lower vertical facial height and decreased posterior facial height (see Figure 1).
+Overjet and the upper and lower incisor angles of mouth breathers may also be greater than those of nasal breathers.1

 Figure 1 Negative effects of mouth breathing